-Phonemic awareness, it’s kind of a buzz word right now.
+Phonemic awareness, it’s kind of a buzzword right now.
 In fact, there is a lot of new research pertaining directly to the importance of phonemic awareness paired with phonics.
 Let’s dive into some of this research and learn how to teach it effectively.

 In fact, just recently I was learning again, that the research continues to come out supporting the need for phonemic awareness in our kids.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read my disclosure below.

 Phonemic awareness is a person’s ability to hear, manipulate, and identify sounds of the language.
 Phonemic awareness is part of a bigger umbrella called “phonological awareness”.
 Phonological awareness includes rhyming, identifying syllables, how many words are in a sentence, onset-rime (beginning sound and the rest of the word), and phonemic awareness.